TheUpshot/Bedfellows/introduction.md

 Unlike the previous scores, there is no need to compute several tables before actually computing the unnormalized scores.
 A single query on table `fec_contributions` does the trick.

-We compute unnormalized periodicity scores as follows: first, we group donations by contributor-recipient pairs; then, we map donation dates to a 'day of year' measure through MySQL's DAYOFYEAR function; finally, we evaluate the standard deviation of the resulting data points.
-If standard deviation is zero, we look at the number of distinct data points that was used to compute the variance: if data is made up of a single data point, assign a periodicity score of 0, otherwise assign a score of 1.
+We compute unnormalized periodicity scores as follows: First, we group donations by contributor-recipient pairs; then, we map donation dates to a 'day of year' measure through MySQL's DAYOFYEAR function; finally, we evaluate the standard deviation of the resulting data points.
+If standard deviation is zero, we look at the number of distinct data points that was used to compute the variance: If data is made up of a single data point, we assign a periodicity score of 0, otherwise we assign a score of 1.
 If standard deviation isn't zero, then periodicity score is the value of the inverse of standard deviation.
 Results are stored in `unnormalized_periodicity_scores`.

-The same normalization strategy used before is applied here: we compute values in `periodicity_scores` as the quotient between unnormalized scores in `unnormalized_periodicity_scores` and the maximum periodicity score value stored in `max_periodicity_score`.
+The same normalization strategy used before is applied here.
+We compute values in `periodicity_scores` as the quotient between unnormalized scores in `unnormalized_periodicity_scores` and the maximum periodicity score value stored in `max_periodicity_score`.

 #### In Depth

 Leap years introduce a slight imprecision in our periodicity score calculation.
 For dates from March to December, the value returned by MySQL's DAYOFYEAR function for dates in leap years exceeds by one unit the value returned for the same date in a non-leap year.
 As a result, a pair of donations made on the same day of the year in different years such that one but not the other is a leap year is treated as donations made a day apart from each other.
 They will be treated as distinct data points even though they refer to the same date.
 Because variance in this case is very low and so periodicity score is very close to 1 anyway, we let this slide.

 On a separate note, we acknowledge that our method for computing periodicity scores may fail to adequately capture the periodical pattern of multimodal data points.
 If a contributor donates to a given recipient, say, every 4 months, the dataset that results from mapping donation dates into the day-of-year measure will be multimodal; as a result, standard deviation is difficult to interpret.
-[Makes sense in theory, but I wonder if this multimodal pattern occurs in the data at all.
-Check!]

 ### Maxed Out Scores